LiskArchive/lisk-sdk/docs/transaction.md

   ADDRESS  Address of the recipient.

 OPTIONS
+  -d, --data=data
+      Specifies the data for the transaction type 0.
+Takes a string.
+      	Examples:
+      	- --data=customInformation

   -j, --[no-]json
       Prints output in JSON format.
 You can change the default behaviour in your config.json file.